AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ## **Adding Data**

-Source Control helps to store data of each student, which includes their name, NUSNET ID, groups, scores for each assessment, as well as tags.
+Source Control helps to store data of each student, including their name, NUSNET ID, groups, scores for each assessment, and tags.

 The following commands, `addstudent`, `addgroup`, `addalloc`, `addassessment` and `addscore`, allows you to create new students, groups and assessments, and add new information to each student quickly.